 Moreover, Sushil likes the opportunity to do procedures.
 Other specialties he did consider include ENT or Neurology.
 He thinks both would have probably worked for him as well or one of the subspecialties that are procedure-based.
 Ultimately, he ended up in GI.

 [04:40] Traits that Lead to Being a Good Interventional Endoscopist

 Sushil describes how many of those starting GI fellowship often say they want to do interventional endoscopy.
 Then over their first year or two, they'll select out.

 Some fellows he has worked with and trained over the years come in with a certain special knack.
 Some people just have good eye-hand coordination better than others.
 90% of it can be taught and trained.
 But the people they look up to in the field are born with a little bit of it.
-This is what Sushil differentiates them from the rest.
+This is what Sushil says differentiates them from the rest.
 They are the guys doing the hard core cutting edge stuff.
-So it's a bit of something you bring within you into the fellowship and then 90% of it is just practice.
+So, it's a bit of something you bring within you into the fellowship and then the remaining 90% of it is just practice.

 [06:15] Patient Types and Typical Day